Zlatan Ibrahimović: Paris Saint-Germain

-2012–13 season
+2012–13: First Ligue 1 title in 19 years

 On 17 July 2012, Paris Saint-Germain confirmed that they had reached an agreement to acquire the sporting and economic rights of Ibrahimović from Milan, having already agreed personal terms with the striker, for a transfer fee of €20 million.
 Valued at €180 million, these combined fees eclipsed those commanded by Nicolas Anelka.
 His three-year contract would see him receive a net annual salary of €14 million including bonuses (which would be €2 million more than what he was earning per year just before he left Milan), and make him the second best paid footballer in the world behind Samuel Eto'o.

 The following day, Ibrahimović signed the contract and made the following statement during the press conference: "It is a big step in my career and another dream come true.
 I am very happy because it is a project that I want to be involved in.
 I want to be part of the history of the club.
 I am here to win and nothing else."
 Ibrahimović scored twice in the second half for PSG to help them rally from 2–0 down at half-time to salvage a 2–2 home draw with Lorient in their opening 2012–13 Ligue 1 match.
 He scored two goals in the first half to help PSG to a 2–1 win over Lille which was PSG's first Ligue 1 win after three successive draws in the first three league matches of the 2012–13 season.